dbenders1/mpc_model_id_mismatch/README.md

 To run [determine_model_mismatch.py](scripts/determine_model_mismatch.py), you need to have the following additional packages installed:

 - [ACADOS release v0.3.5](https://github.com/acados/acados/releases/tag/v0.3.5).
+See [this page](https://docs.acados.org/installation/index.html) for installation instructions.
 Install this package at a convenient location on your system.

 ## Run